 The Fritures de Pâques are small fish-shaped chocolates.

-The little Easter fish are called “fritures” (fried whitebait) because of their shape and are often packed into straw baskets or chocolate boxes so that they resemble a school of delicious little fish.
+The little Easter fish are called “fritures” (fried whitebait) because of their shape and are often packed into straw baskets or chocolate boxes to resemble a school of delicious little fish.

 You can find them in any good pâtisserie-chocolaterie and supermarkets (although not as good quality).